stellargenerations/InvisiBuilder/content/articles/monitizing-your-directory.md

 ### The Introvert's Edge: Systems Over Social Skills

-[Creator's Name] opens with a question that cuts to the core: "What do you want out of this directory journey that you're on?"
+Frey Chue opens with a question that cuts to the core: "What do you want out of this directory journey that you're on?"
 (0:19–0:22).
 For many, the answer is simple: freedom.
 Whether it's escaping the 9-to-5, supplementing your income, or just having more control over your time, directory websites offer a unique blend of automation, scalability, and anonymity.

 #### Specific "Why's" Outlined in the Video